2006–07 United States network television schedule (daytime)

-The 2006–07 daytime network television schedule for the five major English-language commercial broadcast networks in the United States in operation during that television season covers the weekday daytime hours from September 2006 to August 2007.
+The following is the 2006–07 daytime network television schedule for the five major English-language commercial broadcast networks in the United States in operation during that television season.
+It covers the weekday daytime hours from September 2006 to August 2007.
 The schedule is followed by a list per network of returning series, new series, and series canceled after the 2005–06 season.

 Affiliates fill time periods not occupied by network programs with local or syndicated programming.
 PBS – which offers daytime programming through a children's program block, PBS Kids – is not included, as its member television stations have local flexibility over most of their schedules and broadcast times for network shows may vary.
 Fox does not offer daytime network programming nor network news on weekdays; as such, schedules are only included for Saturdays and Sundays.
 Also not included are MyNetworkTV (as the network also does not offer daytime programs of any kind), The CW Plus (as its schedule composed mainly of syndicated reruns), and Ion Television (which only supplies programming from their Qubo block as its schedule features syndicated reruns).